-Bursitis is when your joints become painful, tender and swollen.
+Bursitis is when the fluid-filled sacs (bursa) that cushion the joints have become painful and swollen (inflamed).
 It can usually be treated at home and should go away in a few weeks.

 Check if you have bursitis